 Recall that the graph Γ_t^ is simple, and it can be computed in polynomial time.
-By this fact and Lemma 9.3, the isomorphism problem for equipped graphs can be reduced in polynomial time to the same problem for simple graphs embedded into a fixed surface.
-Hence, Theorem 3 is true.
+By this fact and Lemma 8.6, the isomorphism problem for equipped graphs can be reduced in polynomial time to the same problem for simple graphs embedded into a fixed surface.
+Hence, Theorem 5.10 is true.

-9.2 The Euler characteristic and the surface orientability, a proof of Theorem 4
+8.2.
+The Euler characteristic and the surface orientability, a proof of Theorem 5.11.
 Now, we consider the problems of calculation of the Euler characteristic of the ambient surface and determining its orientability.
-To this end, we need the notion of a bipartite graph.
-Definition 12.
-A simple graph is called bipartite if the set of its vertices can be partitioned into two parts such that there is no an edge incident to two vertices in the same part.
+For this purpose, we need the notion of bipartite graph.

+Definition 8.7.
+A simple graph is called bipartite if the set of its vertices can be partitioned into two parts such that there is not an edge incident to two vertices in the same part.

-By König theorem, a simple graph is bipartite if and only if it does not contain odd cycles [9].
+By König theorem, a simple graph is bipartite if and only if it does not contain any odd cycles [9].
 For any simple graph with n vertices and m edges, its bipartiteness can be recognized in O(n+m) time by breath-first search [1].
-Hence, by the second part of Theorem 2, to check orientability of the ambient surface, we forget about colours of edges of four-colour graphs and apply 2-subdivision to each their edge, to make them simple.
+Hence, by the second part of Theorem 5.9, to check orientability of the ambient surface, we forget about colours of edges of four-colour graphs and apply 2-subdivision to each their edge, to make them simple.
 Clearly, all of the new graphs are bipartite if and only if the ambient surface is orientable.
 Thus, orientability of the ambient surface can be tested in linear time on the length of a description of equipped graphs.

-By Lemma 5.2, the Euler characteristic of a surface M is equal to $\nu_0 - \nu_1 + \nu_2$, where ν_0, ν_1, ν_2 are the numbers of all tu-, c^ -, and st-cycles of the four-colour graph $\Gamma{\mathcal{M}}$ of a flow without limit cycles on M, respectively.
+By Lemma 5.6, the Euler characteristic of a surface M is equal to $\nu_0 - \nu_1 + \nu_2$, where ν_0, ν_1, ν_2 are the numbers of all tu-, c^ -, and st-cycles of the four-colour graph $\Gamma{\mathcal{M}}$ of a flow without limit cycles on M, respectively.
 Deleted all c-edges and all s-edges from $\Gamma{\mathcal{M}}$, we obtain the disjunctive sum of tu-cycles.
 Similarly, deleting all c-edges and all u-edges, we obtain the disjunctive sum of st-cycles.
 Therefore, ν_0 and ν_2 can be computed in time proportional to the sum of the numbers of vertices and edges of $\Gamma{\mathcal{M}}$.
-If an edge e = (a, b) of $\Gamma{\mathcal{M}}$ belongs to some its c^ -cycle C, then the vertex a has an odd or even number in C. Hence, assuming that this number of a is odd (or even) in C, by the number of e in the set of edges incident to e0, one can determine an edge in e1 following the edge e2.
-Hence, each edge of e1 is contained in at most two e2-cycles and they can be found in time proportional to the number of edges of e3.
-Found all these cycles, one can remove e4 from e4 and similarly proceed our search of e3-cycles in the resultant graph.
-Clearly, the found cycles will not be met one more time in the future searches of e3-cycles.
-Therefore, e4 can be computed in time proportional to the square of the number of edges of e4.
-Thus, by the first part of Theorem 2, the statement of Theorem 4 holds.
+If an edge e = (a, b) of $\Gamma{\mathcal{M}}$ belongs to some its e^ -cycle C, then the vertex a has an odd or even number in C. Hence, assuming that this number of a is odd (or even) in C, by the number of e in the set of edges incident to b, one can determine an edge in C following the edge e.
+Hence, each edge of Γ_M is contained in at most two c-cycles and they can be found in time proportional to the number of edges of $\Gamma{\mathcal{M}}$.
+Found all these cycles, one can remove e from $\Gamma{\mathcal{M}}$ and similarly proceed our search of c-cycles in the resultant graph.
+Clearly, the found cycles will not be met one more time in the future searches of c^ -cycles.
+Therefore, ν_1 can be computed in time proportional to the square of the number of edges of $\Gamma{\mathcal{M}}$.
+Thus, by the first part of Theorem 5.9, the statement of Theorem 5.11 holds.